soumyakaruturi/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection

 ## Overview
 This project applies machine learning algorithms to detect fraudulent credit card transactions, helping to safeguard financial systems and customers from losses.
-It features data analysis, preprocessing, model building, evaluation, and comparison to distinguish fraud effectively in transaction datasets.[1][2][3]
+It features data analysis, preprocessing, model building, evaluation, and comparison to distinguish fraud effectively in transaction datasets.

 ## Features
 - Exploratory data analysis of transaction patterns.